tjventurini/blog/articles/2021/2021-04-30/README.md

 ---
-title: How to create a Desktop Wallpaper Slideshow
+title: How to create a Desktop Wallpaper Slideshow in Ubuntu
-description: How to create a desktop wallpaper slideshow.
+description: How to create a desktop wallpaper slideshow in ubuntu.
 date: 2021-04-30
-permalink: articles/how-to-create-a-desktop-wallpaper-slideshow
+permalink: articles/how-to-create-a-desktop-wallpaper-slideshow-in-ubuntu
 image: /covers/how-to-create-a-desktop-wallpaper-slideshow.png
 tags:
     - ubuntu